WeldSecureDeveloper/WeldSecure-Demo/Static/docs/architecture-overview.md

 1. main.js bootstraps window.Weld, hydrates state, and reads the current route (hash).
 2.
 egistry.js maps each route to a feature module via window.WeldRegistry.register(route, featureModule).
-3. pp.js hosts
+3. app.js hosts
 enderApp():
    - Fetches the active entry from the registry.
    - Asks the feature for
 ender() markup.
-   - Injects the markup into <div id="app"> and calls the feature's ttach() hook for DOM wiring.
+   - Injects the markup into <div id="app"> and calls the feature's attach() hook for DOM wiring.
 4. Features register any cleanup via optional destroy/teardown hooks.

-**Guardrail:** When adding a feature, expose { render, attach, destroy? } (mirroring existing modules) and register it through the registry rather than branching inside pp.js.
+**Guardrail:** When adding a feature, expose { render, attach, destroy? } (mirroring existing modules) and register it through the registry rather than branching inside app.js.

 ---